Can Advance Auto Parts, Inc. Turn Around?

 Profitability

-On initial look, it seems Advance Auto Parts's growth has tapered off.
+On initial look, it seems Advance Auto Parts' growth has tapered off.
 Since 2014, its revenue and earnings per share ("EPS") have mild declines of 3.7% and 5.8%, respectively.

 However, the company's five-year revenue growth rate looks much better at nearly 9.2%.
 Its revenue had a big jump of 51.6% to $9.8 billion in 2014 due to its acquisition of General Parts, which made Advance Auto Parts into the largest automotive aftermarket parts provider in North America.
-Similarly, Advance Auto Parts's five-year adjusted EPS growth rate looked better at nearly 7%.
+Similarly, Advance Auto Parts' five-year adjusted EPS growth rate looked better at nearly 7%.

 Source of data: Morningstar.com